Contracting automorphisms and L^p-cohomology in degree one: Direct decomposition for a contraction

 \begin{lem} If a locally compact group $G$ has a contraction, then $G/G_0$ is elliptic. \end{lem} \begin{proof} As $\alpha$ induces a contraction of $G/G_0$, we can suppose that $G$ is totally disconnected and we have to prove that $G$ is elliptic.
 Let $U$ be a compact vacuum subset.
 Define the limit set $L$ as $\bigcap_{n\ge 0}\alpha^n(U)$.
 This is a compact subgroup.
 Note that $\alpha$ (strictly) contracts $G$ modulo $L$, in the sense of \cite{HS}.
 Since $G$ is totally disconnected, there exists a compact open subgroup $V$ containing $L$.
 If $K$ is any compact subset of $G$, then $\alpha^n(K)$ is contained in $V$ for some $n$, and therefore $K$ is contained in the compact subgroup $\alpha^{-n}(V)$. \end{proof}

 \begin{lem} Let $G$ be a locally compact group with $\pi_0(G)$ compact and $W(G_0)=1$.
-Then the subgroup generated by $G_0$ and $W(G)$ is naturally isomorphic to the direct product $G_0\times W(G)$ and is open of finite index. \end{lem} \begin{proof} As $W(G_0)=1$, we have $W(G)\cap G_0=1$.
-Since $W(G)$ is compact, this is enough to ensure that the natural mapping $G_0\times W(G)\to G_0W(G)$ is a topological isomorphism onto a closed subgroup.
+Then the subgroup generated by $G_0$ and $W(G)$ is naturally isomorphic to the direct product $G_0\times W(G)$ and is open of finite index. \end{lem} \begin{proof} As $W(G_0)=1$, we have $W(G)\cap G_0=\{1\}$, hence $W(G)$ and $G_0$ centralize each other.
+Since $W(G)$ is compact, this is enough to ensure that the natural homomorphism $G_0\times W(G)\to G_0W(G)$ is a topological isomorphism onto a closed subgroup.

 Since $\pi_0(G)$ is compact, $G/W(G)$ is a Lie group with finitely many components.
 Now $G/G_0W(G)$ is both a quotient of $G/W(G)$ and of $G/G_0$, which is totally discontinuous, and therefore $G/G_0W(G)$ is finite. \end{proof}